owkin/FLamby/README.md

 :warning: Please checkout [FLamby's 0.1.0 recent release](https://github.com/owkin/FLamby/releases/tag/0.1.0), which introduces changes to the Fed-Camelyon16 benchmark as well as fixes some reproducibility issue across datasets :warning:

+:fire: :fire: :fire: Now FLamby has [a proof of concept integration](https://benchopt.github.io/results/) with [BenchOpt](https://benchopt.github.io/).
+This should allow easier benchmarking of new federated strategies on FLamby's datasets.
+Come and fork the [code](https://github.com/owkin/benchmark_flamby) ! :fire: :fire: :fire:

 <img src="/docs/logo.png" width="600">